Troublesome Topic: QAYIN GAINED AN ADVANTAGE

 First of all, the Hebrew word means “a fortified structure.”
 It was usually applied to a walled city, but it could also apply to any fortified structure.

-In the case of “Acquired from God” I think it meant two things – a greater population and a position that could be defended against attack.
+In the case of Qayin, I think it meant two things – a greater population and a position that could be defended against attack.

-I think “Acquired from God” was very purposeful about establishing a larger population on his side of the ledger than his relatives would have on the other side of the ledger.
-He had the advantage in that he could start having children right away, while the next son to be born to Adam (“The red man made from dirt”) and Chavva (“The one through whom God gives life”) would have to grow up first.
-The text of Genesis implies that “Acquired from God” was not yet a father when he was sent away (Gen 4:17).
-I believe that “Acquired from God” was determined to get back at his parents (and at God) by having children as quickly as possible and teaching his children to also have children earlier than his father had been telling him to do.
+I think Qayin was very purposeful about establishing a larger population on his side of the ledger than his relatives would have on the other side of the ledger.
+He had the advantage in that he could start having children right away, while the next son to be born to Adam (“The red man made from dirt”) and Chavvah (“The one through whom God gives life”) would have to grow up first.
+The text of Genesis implies that Qayin was not yet a father when he was sent away (Gen 4:17).
+I believe that Qayin was determined to get back at his parents (and at God) by having children as quickly as possible and teaching his children to also have children earlier than his father had been telling him to do.

-The fact that “Acquired from God” was building a fortified place of residence means that he feared retaliation for having killed Habel (Gen 4:14), and he may have been planning on using military force against his “opposition” and he wanted a secure place to retreat to.
+The fact that Qayin was building a fortified place of residence means that he feared retaliation for having killed Habel (Gen 4:14), and he may have been planning on using military force against his “opposition” and he wanted a secure place to retreat to.

-In the fifth generation after “Acquired from God” we read about a man named Lamech (we don’t know what that name meant).
+In the fifth generation after Qayin’s we read about a man named Lamech (we don’t know what that name meant).
 This was a different Lamech than the one who was Noah’s father.
 The evil Lamech probably had many children, as all people who lived several hundred years did.
 But three of his sons became renowned specialists in their respective fields.
 Jabal was the expert in the area of animal husbandry; Jubal was a specialist in making and playing musical instruments, and Tubal-Cain was the recognized leader among all who worked with metals (Gen 4:19-22).
-This means that the descendants of “Acquired from God” had a general advantage over the descendants of “Substituted” in various areas.
-The advantage in metalworking was especially important because they were the first ones to have iron weapons, such as spears and swords.
+We do not know which side of the growing conflict was first in discovering Iron, but we do know that Tubal-Cain became the most advanced person in that field and therefore the teacher of those his father wanted to know its secrets.

-The last lesson in this study is The Final Years of Adam’s Life.
+The next lesson in this study is The Final Years of Adam’s Life.